Why You Need a Mobile-First Website in 2021!

 Mobile-First Web Design Strategy

 A mobile-first web design strategy is a trend in website development where designing a mobile-first website for smartphones, tablets, and other mobile devices take priority over desktops.
-With a mobile-first design strategy, a web designer works within the constraints of a mobile platform, such as a smaller screen and slower processor, and then enhance the design for desktop use.
+With a mobile-first design strategy, a web designer works within the constraints of a mobile platform, such as a smaller screen and slower processor, and then enhances the design for desktop use.

 How a Mobile-First Web Design Strategy Works